Getting Started with the Python API

 - Optional: To run a Python script from inside of Understand, use Tools->Run a Command, and the path to the Python executable goes in the Command field and the script is the first parameter.
 This is because Understand does not have a built in Python install shipped with Understand.

-- The Draw Command has some unique linking requirements, and unfortunately does not work on Linux.
-To make it work on other platforms you may need to set LD_LIBRARY_PATH to scitools/bin/<system> and include the following in your script before importing Understand.
+- The Draw Command has some unique linking requirements.
+To make it work on Linux and other platforms you may need to set LD_LIBRARY_PATH to scitools/bin/<system> otherwise the Python script will crash.

 Checkout the API tutorials for more help writing your own scripts.